ML-KULeuven/ml-project-2021-2022/README.md

 export PYTHONPATH=.:./build/python:$PYTHONPATH
 ```

+If you encounter this error on the departmental computers, make sure to activate the virtual environment (see above).

 ### Compilation fails on 'Return statement with no value'

 Most compilers will allow an empty return statement, but some do not.